The top 10 escape rooms in Toronto

 Escape rooms in Toronto became a fast fad that have exploded all over the city.
 Whether you're looking to spice up a date night or a fun night out with friends, escape rooms are a great place to take any puzzle solvers, or anyone that loves being locked in a room for an hour.

-Here are my picks for the top 7 room escape games in Toronto.
+Here are my picks for the top escape rooms in Toronto.

 This escape room offers one of the most immersive experiences in Toronto.
 On Danforth East near Coxwell, they have a magical forest escape room that is so meticulously designed to offer an engaging story, beautiful decor and high-quality puzzles.

 While this venue offers three family friendly rooms, their puzzles are anything but juvenile.
 Located near Danforth and Main, they offer a spy mission, an archaeological adventure and a sneak peek into a wizard’s wand shop.
 Each room offers scalable difficulty and extra puzzles for each of their rooms.

 A Canada-wide chain with a location in Yorkville, E-Exit has five rooms themed around some of your favourite franchises.
 While it’s only a galaxy far away and the chamber of serpents, these rooms will still give you the feeling of being dropped into these blockbuster worlds.
 They also offer several deals, including free admission on your birthday.

 A staple in the scene hosted in Casa Loma, Secret City escape rooms are the most theatrical.
 With live actors that help guide you through the well-designed puzzles, the more expensive price-point is justified.
 Some of their old-timey rooms have your group split up to do separate puzzles, so you can get something different out of a repeat visit.